stefanrahnev/telerik-ui-for-aspnet-mvc-core-sample-app/README.md

 # ui-for-aspnet-mvc-6-sample-app
 A cross-platform responsive sample application illustrating how to use the Telerik UI for ASP.NET MVC product in ASP.NET vNext MVC6 projects.
-Can be deployed on Windows, Linux and Mac OS (on Linux and Mac inside of a Docker container).
+Can be deployed on Windows, Linux and Mac OSX (using 'dnu restore' and 'dnx web' commands, or inside of a Docker container on Linux and Mac OSX).

 Compatible with [ASP.NET vNext RC1](https://github.com/aspnet/Home/wiki/Roadmap "ASP.NET vNext")